danvk/aoc2024/README.md

 I could have really used some type help to keep positions and values distinct.

 I keep finding it annoying that you can't put multiple statements inside a comprehension.

+Jeremy reported having to do some optimizations to make part 2 finish in a reasonable amount of time.
+I did run in optimized mode, and it took ~20s to complete.
+So I guess I am benefiting from Elixir/Erlang's speed, at least relative to Python.

+Jeremy also pointed out that I only needed to consider the locations visited in part 1 when solving part 2.
+Of course!
+After implementing that optimization, my code only takes ~4s to solve both parts.